-Upload all of the following items to Graduate Studies Online Application system.
+Upload all of the following items to Graduate School Online Application system.

 - Letter of Intent/Artist Statement (Stating your goals for pursuing the MFA with a critique of your current work)

 - Current Resume (exhibition, award, publications, artistic experience, etc.)